wavefrontHQ/docs/pages/doc/trace_data_details.md

 <tr>
 <td>Span tag key</td>
 <td>128</td>
-<td>If the span-tag-key exceeds the maximum length, the span associated with it is blocked by Wavefront, and you won't see the span details in Wavefront.</td>
+<td>If the span tag key exceeds the maximum length, the span associated with it is blocked by Wavefront.</td>
 </tr>
 <tr>
 <td>Span tag value</td>
 <td>128</td>
-<td>If the span-tag-value exceeds the maximum length, the value is truncated to the maximum number of characters.</td>
+<td>If the span tag value exceeds the maximum length, the value is truncated to the maximum number of characters.</td>
 </tr>
 <tr>
 <td>Span tag</td>
 <td>256</td>
-<td>The length of the span-tag-key and span-tag-value make up the length of the span tag.
-If it exceeds the maximum length, the span details are recorded in Wavefront but, the span-tag associated with it is blocked.</td>
+<td><code>span-tag-length = span-tag-key length + span-tag-value length</code><br/><br/> If the span tag exceeds the maximum length, the span details are recorded in Wavefront but, the span tag associated with it is blocked.</td>
 </tr>
 </tbody>
 </table>
-{{site.data.alerts.end}}

 The following table lists span tags that contain information about the span's identity and relationships.